• Skip to primary navigation

 • I find it easy and quick to use a 1 tablespoon-size cookie scoop to first scoop out the mixture onto parchment paper or wax paper.
 It both measures the exact amount each time and forms it into a rough ball.

 • The next step is simply to finish rolling them into balls.
 I do refrigerate the balls at this point.
 This is convenient for me to make the Mint Oreo Truffle Balls ahead to this point.
-Then, when I have another available 30 minutes later in the day or the next day, I cover them with candy coating.
-Just cover them with aluminum foil or plastic wrap.

 • The chilled truffle balls actually makes the candy coating harden quicker.
 It also prevents the chocolate mixture from blending into the white coating, giving you a grey streak.